tellae/starling/README.md

 ### Usage

 Once the data is prepared, a scenario can be run from the project root by running the `starling-sim` command with the path to the scenario folder.

-Run one of the example scenarios, for instance:
+For instance:

 ```bash
 starling-sim run data/models/SB_VS/example_nantes/